drvcvt/swabtab/README.md

 5. Press `Enter` to switch to the selected window.
 6. Press `Esc` to hide the switcher without changing the window.

+## Window Event Hook

+The switcher keeps its window list updated using a WinEvent hook.
+During startup `StartWindowUpdater` registers a hook with `SetWinEventHook` for `EVENT_OBJECT_CREATE`, `EVENT_OBJECT_DESTROY` and `EVENT_SYSTEM_FOREGROUND`.
+Each event updates only the affected window entry.
+When the application exits `StopWindowUpdater` automatically unregisters the hook.
+If hook registration fails the switcher falls back to a slower polling mode.

 ## Changes Made

 - **Fixed Keyboard Input:** Repaired the faulty keyboard input handling that prevented the search functionality from working correctly.
 The application now properly processes keystrokes for searching and navigation.
 - **Changed Hotkey:** The hotkey to activate the switcher has been set to `RSHIFT`.
 - **Improved Stability:** Refactored the way keyboard events are passed from the global hook to the application window, preventing crashes and undefined behavior related to invalid memory access.
+- **WinEvent Hook:** Window list updates now rely on a `SetWinEventHook` that tracks window creation, destruction and foreground changes.
+The hook is registered at startup and unhooked automatically on shutdown, with a polling fallback if the registration fails.